apify/apify-cli/README.md

   -w, --wait-for-finish=wait-for-finish  Seconds for waiting to run to finish, if no value passed, it waits forever.

 DESCRIPTION
-  The actor is run under your current Apify account.
+  The Actor is run under your current Apify account.
 Therefore you need to be logged in by calling "apify login".
-It takes input for the actor from the default local key-value store by default.
+It takes input for the Actor from the default local key-value store by default.
 ```

 _See code: [src/commands/call.js](https://github.com/apify/apify-cli/blob/v0.17.0/src/commands/call.js)_